Author: Elizabeth Wellington

 Is there a funny meme or YouTube clip that always makes you laugh?
 When it comes to stress, laughter is a powerful way to change your state of mind.
 It relaxes your body, decreasing the presence of stress hormones.
 Next time you feel stressed by a situation, try to see the humor it.
 By reframing the circumstance, you loosen the hold a stressful situation has on you.

-By boosting your self-esteem and countering feelings of overwhelm, affirmations can help you manage stress.
+By boosting your self-esteem and countering feelings of being overwhelmed, affirmations can help you manage stress.
 Next time your anxiety is getting the best of you, find a short affirmation to repeat in your mind.
 A lot of yogis choose a simple “I am” meditation.
 By saying this phrase over and over again, you bring yourself back to the present moment.

 When I feel stressed, I like to affirm my own capability to tackle the challenge.
 I say, “I am open and willing to solving this problem.”
 Two academics confirmed that these simple affirmations can buffer the body’s stress response, setting you up for success.